-The Conrich area is located within the Shepard Regional Drainage Basin which empties into-the Bow River.
+The Conrich area is located within the Shepard Regional Drainage Basin which empties into the Bow River.
 Over time, the north to south movement of stormwater has been impeded by buildings, roadways, and irrigation canals.
-Significant Further development requires the identification and construction of a regional conveyance and treatment system involving multi-jurisdictional partners.
+Significant further development requires the identification and construction of a regional conveyance and treatment system involving multi-jurisdictional partners.

-Map 11-Map 12: Stormwater shows the main wetland areas and the existing and proposed stormwater conveyance routes in the Conrich area.
+Map 1112 shows the main wetland areas and the existing and proposed stormwater conveyance routes in the Conrich area.

-Two alternative regional stormwater conveyance and treatment systems were investigated at the timethis area structure plan was being prepared.
+Two alternative regional stormwater conveyance and treatment systems were investigated at the time this area structure plan was being prepared.
 These are the:

-- Cooperative Stormwater Management Initiative, which proposes to take water east and north to the Red Deer River drainage basin. - Shepard Regional Drainage Plan, which proposes to take water south to the Bow River.
+- Cooperative Stormwater Management Initiative, which proposes to take water east and north to the Red Deer River drainage basin. - Shepard Regional Drainage Plan, which proposes to take water south to the Bow-River.

-The Cooperative Stormwater Management Initiative (CSMI) is the County's post-development stormwater solution for the Plan area and the region.
-CSMI proposes the uses of the Western Irrigation District (WID) canal system and right-of-way as a medium term conveyance solution.
+The Cooperative Stormwater Management Initiative (CSMI) is the County's post-development stormwater solution for The Plan area and the region. proposes the use of CSMI uses the Western Irrigation District (WID) canal system and right-of-way as a medium term conveyance solution.
 The CSMI option is for an out-of-canal solution whereby all stormwater runoff is diverted away from the WID irrigation canal by utilizing WID rights-of-way to build a separate conveyance system that discharges to Weed Lake.
-This initiative may-result in a stormwater management system that complements the Shepard Regional Drainage Plan system or, alternatively, replaces the Shepard Regional Drainage Plan.
+This initiative may result in a stormwater management system that complements the Shepard Regional Drainage Plansystem or, alternatively, replaces the Shepard Regional Drainage Plan.
 The CSMI option is the County's preferred solution.

 The Shepard Regional Drainage Plan proposes to treat and move water southward through a series of natural and constructed conveyance systems.
-This solution is long term and costly, particularly forupstream development areas such as Conrich.
+This solution is long term and costly, particularly for upstream development areas such as Conrich.

-- Ensure effective, sustainable, and responsible stormwater services to the plan area. - · Provide and protect stormwater storage areas and conveyance routes. - Maximize the use of natural stormwater drainage conveyance systems. - Investigate and provide for stormwater reuse and recycling opportunities. - Support innovative conservation methods and best management practices with respect to stormwater management. - Preserve high value wetlands within the plan area.
+- Ensure effective, sustainable, and responsible stormwater services to The Plan area. - Provide and protect stormwater storage areas and conveyance routes. - Maximize the use of natural stormwater drainage conveyance systems. - Investigate and provide for stormwater reuse and recycling opportunities. - Support innovative conservation methods and best management practices with respect to stormwater management. - Preserve high value wetlands within The Plan area.